PXG Black Ops 0311 Hybrid Review

 The PXG Black Ops 0311 Hybrid sole with weight ports

 One of the things I noticed immediately when resting this club down at address was how flush the face sits to the ground.
 A new square face design is made from a strong steel and has been made 10.5 percent thinner than previous models to maximize face flexion and therefore increase ball speeds on shots struck across the whole of the face.
-The face does appear a little longer from heel to toe than other models on the market but I feel as though this just inspires more confidence.
+The hitting area does appear a little longer from heel to toe than other models on the market but I feel as though this just inspires more confidence.

 The PXG Black Ops 0311 Hybrid at address